Prokuon/Ardupey/README.md

 Here are some changes I made

 * Fixed the following errors:
-  * theoretically there are 4 different lines, but only 3 of them (\ / V) appeared in the previous version, and now the last one (Λ) has been added.
+  * Theoretically there are 4 different lines, but only 3 of them (\ / V) appeared in the previous version, and now the last one (Λ) has been added.

   * Fixed the error where lines would not be erased correctly in some cases (There may still be some undetected errors)